redox-os/book/src/ch08-06-build-system-reference.md

 ```
 "${VARIABLE_NAME}"/folder-name
 ```

 Or

 ```
 "${VARIABLE_NAME}/folder-name"
 ```

 ## Scripts

-You can use these scripts to perform actions not implemented as commands in the Cookbook build system.
+You can use these scripts to perform actions not implemented as `make` commands in the build system.

-- `scripts/changelog.sh` - Show the changelog of all Redox components/recipes.
+- `scripts/changelog.sh` - Show the changelog of all Redox components.
 - `scripts/find-recipe.sh` - Show all files installed by a recipe.

 ```sh